Batch Node

 ### Manual Connection

-Drag from the Batch Node's output handle to any compatible generation node:
+Drag from the Batch Node's output handle to any compatible downstream node:

 * **Image Node** - For image-to-image transformations, upscaling, style transfer